-This luscious lemon curd tart is gluten-free, dairy-free, and refined sugar-free!
-It’s made with a tender almond flour crust and garnished with fresh mixed berries.
+This luscious Meyer lemon curd tart is gluten-free, dairy-free, and refined sugar-free!
+This lemon pie is made with a tender almond flour crust and garnished with fresh mixed berries.

 I've made this sweet lemon curd more times than I can count!
 I detailed the instructions in this post, How to Make Paleo Lemon Curd and Why You Should.
 Over the years, it has consistently been one of the most popular recipes on Flavour and Savour.
 It's just that good!